On the typical and atypical solutions to the Kuramoto equations: Generic -root count

-In this section, we establish the $\CC^*$-zero count for the algebraic Kuramoto system \eqref{equ: algebraic kuramoto} for generic choices of real constants $\overline{w}_1,\ldots,\overline{w}_n$ and $\{ k_{ij} \}_{\{i,j\} \in \edges(G)}$.
-We show that the generic $\CC^*$-zero count is the adjacency polytope bound $\nvol(\radjp_G)$.
+In this section, we establish the $\CC^*$-root count for the algebraic Kuramoto system \eqref{equ: algebraic kuramoto} for generic choices of real or complex parameters $\{\overline{w}_i\}_{i \in \nodes(G)}$ and $\{ k_{ij} \}_{\{i,j\} \in \edges(G)}$.
+Since $\RR$ is Zariski-dense in $\CC$, it is sufficient to consider generic choices of complex parameters.
+We show that the generic $\CC^*$-root count is the adjacency polytope bound $\nvol(\radjp_G)$.
 A corollary is that this system is Bernshtein-general, despite the constraints on the coefficients.

-The first observation is that since $\RR$ is Zariski-dense in $\CC$, generic choices of complex parameters can be used without changing the $\CC^*$-zero count.
-That is, it is sufficient to focus on the root counting problem for the system